kunal-1207/-30-day-Python-/Day - 16/README.md

 # PASSWORD = "your_password"
 ```

-* Uncomment and set these values if your Prometheus instance requires authentication.
+* Uncomment and set these values if authentication is required.

 ### Testing the Connection